-Absolute Emissions Forecast of Hollister's Sphere of Influence
+Emissions Forecast of Hollister's Sphere of Influence

-The forecast of Hollister's SOI is a projection of future GHG emissions from the activities occurring within the SOI, excluding the area within the existing city boundary.
-As with the forecast for the city limits, the forecast of GHG emissions in the SOI is based on the results of the 2019 community-wide GHG emissions inventory for the SOI, combined with the SOI's 2019 demographics and future demographic projections.
-These population, housing, and employment projections are based on the estimates of future buildout under the Hollister 2040 General Plan update in the SOI.
-Table 8 shows the demographic projections used to prepare the GHG emissions forecast of the SOI.
+Hollister's projected future SOI emissions result from activities occurring within the SOI, excluding the area within the existing city boundary.
+As with the forecast for the city boundary, the forecast of GHG emissions in the SOI is based on the results of the 2019 community-wide GHG emissions inventory for the SOI, the SOI's 2019 demographics, and future demographic projections.
+These population, housing, and employment projections are based on the estimates of future buildout under the Hollister 2040 General Plan Update in the SOI.
+Appendix A shows the demographic projections used to prepare the GHG emissions forecast of the SOI.